Circular Reasoning Fallacy – Definition & Examples

 • ✓ Selection of high-quality bindings

-How does the circular reasoning autumnacy work?
+How does the circular reasoning fallacy work?

-The circular reasoning autumnacy works by using its conclusion as its justification, creating a self-referential loop in an invalid argument.
+The circular reasoning fallacy works by using its conclusion as its justification, creating a self-referential loop in an invalid argument.
 The argument starts with an idea or premise (A) and ends with a conclusion (Z), both of them being related to each other, either implicitly or explicitly.

 In other words: